nayema/trigonometry-calculator/README.md

 # 2D Trigonometry Calculator

-This simple app was created to exemplify OOP and include a Menu Helper class to create prompt options for the user.
+This simple app was created to exemplify OOP and includes a Menu Helper class to create prompt options for the user.

 The following steps are executed: